boussara/How-to-upload-projects-on-github/README.md

 The first extra argument to git pull tells it which remote to give to the fetch operation:

  11.  $git pull origin

+ For removing the file or folder : git rm -r --cached name of folder git commit -m 'remove folder' git push origin master then remove from the master folder